carosio/redomat/README.md

 builds, integration and testing of targets.
 A target usually is a Linux based system designed for a special purpose.

-Reproducability is achieved by employing Docker (including its Python-API and GIT (including repo-tool), and Yocto for actually building.
+Reproducability is achieved by employing Docker (including its Python-API and GIT, and Yocto for actually building.
 The target specification is provided as XML file which may reference additional files.
 The declaration may define build-stages (like build milestones) which will be accessible as docker-commits/images.